Skip to content

 This evangelist is not an omniscient narrator; surrounded by documents and books, he writes a history like an archivist, weighing things up.
 He feverishly strikes out the ancient prophecies and gets more and more carried away by the story he tries to write down as best he can.
 The commentary comes from the choral choir, placed left and right on the stage.

-It is also the evangelist who goes through all human emotions: from amazement to anger, from despair to resignation.
+It is also the evangelist who runs through all human emotions: from amazement to anger, from despair to resignation.
 He, of all people, is comforted by Mary.
 Pilate (Vitali Rozynko) is no cold-hearted administrator either, but shows his surprise, irritation and frustration.

 [Tweet "We really see John's passion"]